by Karen & Grace Morris

 Make a jack-lantern appear on a piece of paper.

 Cut a Pumpkin shape from the bottom of a paper plate.

 From the rim cut three triangles for the eyes and nose.
 Also make a toothy piece for the mouth.

-Don’t worry you will have some yellow on the pumpkin.
-With an orange crayon, color over all of the pumpkin.
+Don’t worry, you will have some yellow on the pumpkin.
+With an orange crayon, color over all the pumpkin.
 It should outline the eyes, nose, mouth, and sides of the Jack-o-lantern.

 Next you can use a black crayon to outline the eyes, nose, and mouth.

 I thought that it cool to use a paper plate as a rubbing.
 You could use this craft as a way to make nice looking paper for making homemade cards.

 Cut a piece of your paper plate rim.
 It can be big or small, as long as you have a curve shape to work with.